-The future… In July, we officially became ecobirmingham a new independent charity for the city.
+In July, we officially became ecobirmingham a new independent charity for the city.
 Then, at the beginning of October we celebrated this change, setting out how we see our future at an event at Midlands Arts Centre.
 We were delighted to be joined by Natalie Fee, author, presenter, environmental campaigner and founder of City to Sea.
 She gave us inspiration, giving context on why the city needs to change and showing the level of work we aspire to.

 Over the last three months young people across Birmingham have been invited to share the green issues that are important to them, locally or globally, through the medium of photography.
 Collected through an open, city-wide submission process this Summer, the Green Lens competition was open to 16-25 year olds.
 Organised by ecobirmingham in collaboration with